-Placebo experiments Finally, Table 4 checks that our results are not driven by time trends not captured by the non-parametric trend that we allow for via the year effects in our regression.
-We estimate a placebo formulation where the random deaths in the data are lagged by five years.
+A placebo test-Even though we include year fixed-effects, we need to be sure that our results are not just capturing country specific trends moving countries towards stronger executive constraints.
+The four remaining columns in Table 3 report results from a placebo test where the random deaths in the data are lagged by five years.
 The results are encouraging.
 While a couple of the turnover estimates are (marginally) significant, the point estimates of $\beta^{POST} - \beta^{PRE}$ are now negative, rather than positive.
-The reform estimates for the full sample and the noncohesive institutions are positive, but small and statistically insignificant.
-Thus, it does indeed appear that the results are driven by the specific events that we focus on.
+The reform estimates for the full sample and noncohesive institutions are positive, but small and statistically insignificant.
+Thus, it does indeed appear that the results are driven by the specific events that we have chosen to focus on, rather than unobserved trends.

-3.3 Franchise Reforms
+3.3 Alternative Interpretations